YOUTH ARTS PROGRAMS

 Our programs are designed to address Hawai‘i’s severe lack of arts programming opportunities and priority is given to youth who will benefit from a trauma-informed program exploring the connections between art making, cultural identity, and relationship to the environment.

-In Summer 2021, we will begin open art days and move into Fall 2021 with a hui of ʻōpio from Koʻolaupoko.
-Participants will learn to translate cultural and personal storytelling through the arts, find a deeper mind-body experience that fosters interconnection and increases understanding and safety.
+We serve a youth cohort from Koʻolaupoko.
+Participants learn to translate cultural and personal storytelling through the arts, find a deeper mind-body experience that fosters interconnection and increases understanding and safety.
 The therapeutic benefits of expressive arts for improving mental health, problem solving, and academic success are unparalleled and especially impactful for youth who have experienced adverse challenges..
-We are excited to support our hui as they develop their creative skills and tools to support social-emotional health.
+We are excited to support our hui ʻōpio as they develop their creative skills and tools to support their well being.

 We strive to provide the following benefits with our youth art programs: